kkin77/tomcat-jmxproxy-rce-exp/README.md

 Introduce: Apache Tomcat JMXProxy RCE

 I reported this to **Apache Tomcat** as soon as I found the vulnerability, But **Apache Tomcat Security Team** does not consider this a security vulnerability, so it is open.

+The vulnerability is based on `JMXProxyServlet` in `Tomcat` and similar to **Spring4Shell**.

+The `JMXProxyServlet` in `Tomcat` provides JMX monitoring related functions.
+However, basic authentication is required to access it, so it is difficult to exploit it in general.

-Vulnerability are difficult to exploit directly and require high preconditions, but the third-party JMX management platform can bypass basic authentication
+Vulnerability are difficult to exploit directly and require high preconditions, but the third-party JMX management platform can bypass basic authentication, then RCE easily.

 Affected:
 - Apache Tomcat All Versions
-- JDK All Versions
+- with JDK All Versions
 - SpringBoot FarJar is not affected

 ![](img/attack.png)